 The geology of the region tells a compelling story.
 Chains of volcanic islands collided with the North American continent to become portions of western Oregon and Washington.
 The volcanic peaks that make up the Cascade Mountains testify to a long history of eruptions that continue today, including the 1980 eruption of Mount St. Helens.
 The rugged terrain is the result of the continued uplift of mountains, and, as the mountains rise, they are subject to the erosive forces of weather, and those of streams and rivers that carry sediment and nutrients to the ocean.
 This interaction of geology, topography, soils, biology and climate makes the region among the most productive conifer-growing areas in the world.

 Our timberlands in the western United States were historically dominated by Douglas-fir, the primary species we still plant and harvest today.
 We also grow and harvest several other native species, including noble fir, grand fir, western red cedar, Sitka spruce, Engelmann spruce, ponderosa pine, western larch, lodgepole pine and red alder.
 Our timberlands in the western U.S. are proof of the core tenet of sustainable forestry, as we are now planting our third generation of trees in many locations — including more than 400,000 acres of the original land our founder purchased back in 1900.
 In Washington and Oregon, we reforest all our harvested sites by directly planting superior and climate-adapted tree seedlings.
-On average, nearly 95 percent of these harvest sites are replanted within two years, and all of our harvest sites are replanted or regenerated within five years.
+With few exceptions, these harvest sites are replanted within two years.